davidrumseymapcenter/overlaying-the-past/pages/web-map-anatomy.md

 - Supports the use of a variety of projections.
 - Access to underlying data properties.

-### Map Data
+### Data Overlays

-In this workshop, we're going to refer to the information you add to your base map as _map data_.
+In this workshop, we're going to refer to the information you add to your base map as _data overlays_.
 Your base map works with your map data provide a geographic reference and your choice of style to your map.

 In this workshop, we're going to use geojson vector data (which was created in the workshop preceeding this one) and a separate xyz tileset comprising your georeferenced historical map.